net-vinothkumar/modelmapper/README.md

-# modelmapper
+# Modelmapper Demo

 Sample program to learn the basic usage of ModelMapper.

-How to add the ModelMapper to your project ?
+## How to add the ModelMapper to your project ?

 If you’re a Maven user just add the modelmapper library as a dependency: